JeremyYong128/image-sorter/README.md

 # Image Sorter

 A simple app to sort images more quickly than dragging and dropping.
-Currently only supports command-line startup.
+Currently only supports command-line startup and MacOS (recovering file from trash only implemented on Mac).

 To get started, a Python installation is required.
 Then, run the following commands: